ElMassas/containerization/docs/create.md

 # Creating

-We've seen how to retrieve and run a container image someone else has created but how does one go about creating an image?
+We've seen how to retrieve and run a container image someone else has created but how does one go about creating their own image?

 ## Dockerfile

-We have to create a text file, a dockerfile, with the list of commands that the Docker daemon will execute to assemble the image.
+We have to create a dockerfile, with the list of commands that the Docker daemon will execute to assemble the image.
 Let's go over a really simple dockerfile to run a simple python program.

 ```Dockerfile
 # Use an official Python runtime as a parent image